Home / Undergrad / Undergraduate – University of Windsor

 Equity, Diversity and Inclusion

-Equity, Diversity, Inclusion and Decolonization is at the centre of everything we do at the University of Windsor.
+Equity, diversity, inclusion and decolonization are at the centre of everything we do at the University of Windsor.

 For more information on initiatives underway at the University of Windsor, visit Equity, Diversity and Inclusion or Indigenous Initiatives.